Content Pricing Suggestions and Distribution Channels

 - Due to organizational rules and restrictions, EDU institutions find it difficult to use per minute pricing and most require monthly or annual licensing and pricing options.

 The price point that operators are charging end users has started to stabilize at around $25 USD an hour.
 This price point allows operators to compete with other location based entertainment options and helps bring repeat customers.
 Operators are also realizing that paying more than 15% of revenue towards content is difficult with their margins.
 The average PPM on our platform today is about 6.2 cents.
 This gives context for our pricing recommendation of $.06 USD**. ($25 * .15 = $3.75 an hour / 60 minutes = $.0625)

-Content creators can choose to license their title(s) at a flat monthly rate on a per station basis.
+You can choose to license your title(s) at a flat monthly rate on a per station basis.
 Each title is of course unique, so it’s difficult to make a universal recommendation.
 Our overall recommendation is to price at a monthly rate similar to what you are charging for a one-time home purchase and/or at around $20-$30 USD a month.

-Content creators can choose to license their title(s) at an annual rate, that is based on a 12 month rolling term.
+Additionally you can choose to license your title(s) at an annual rate, that is based on a 12 month rolling term.
 Our current recommendation is to price an annual license at a discounted rate compared to if they paid for 12 months of licensing on a monthly basis.
 How much you want to incentivize them to purchase an annual license is of course up to you.
 We recommend at least 10%-20%.
-So if the monthly license price was $20 USD, a 12-month license would be $240.
-80% of that would be an annual license price of $192 USD.
+So if the monthly licensing was $20, 12 months of licensing would be $240.
+80% of that would be $192.
 (So a $48 discount).